-A financial assistance program is available through this initiative for landowners in more than 50 counties to conduct prescribed burning, create firebreaks, and obtain prescribed burn plans.
-The Longleaf Alliance administers this program with funding from the U.S. Department of Agriculture Natural Resources Conservation Service and the Department of Defense through the U.S. Endowment for Forestry and Communities.
+Explore the links below to learn more about the GSL Pilot Project made possible with funding from the U.S. Department of Agriculture Natural Resources Conservation Service and the Department of Defense through the U.S. Endowment for Forestry and Communities.

 Georgia Sentinel Landscape